olizzh0105/review-data-source-analysis/README.md

 - A reasonably stable and repeatable collection process
 - Suitable structure for future automated ingestion

+Phase II then moves beyond source selection into large-scale collection and analytical comparison of Google Play Store and Apple App Store reviews.

-The full business and technical analysis is available in [`assessment.md`](./assessment.md).
+The full Phase I business and technical assessment is available in [`assessment.md`](./assessment.md).

+The consolidated Phase II analytical findings are available in [`phase_ii_findings.md`](./phase_ii_findings.md).

 ---

 ## Research Question

+### Phase I

 **Which of Amazon, Google Play Store, and Apple App Store is the most suitable source for building a recurring review-data ingestion workflow for downstream sentiment analysis?**

+### Phase II

+**How do review ratings, review quality, metadata, time coverage, and product-issue patterns differ between Google Play Store and Apple App Store for the same applications?**

 ---

 ## Evaluation Framework

-The three platforms were evaluated from two main perspectives.
+The three Phase I platforms were evaluated from two main perspectives.

 ### Business Perspective